 This is how you find them:

-Keep in mind that not everyone will respond, not everyone will agree to review your book, and some of those who do agree might not get around to it, so I’d aim for at least 50 names on your list.
+Keep in mind that not everyone will respond.
+Not everyone will agree to review your book.
+Some of those who do agree might not get around to it.
+So, aim for at least 50 names on your list.
 You can also compile a new list in a few months’ time, when more books like yours have been released, and when more reviews have been added to the old ones.

 Next pitch them!
 Ideally via email, using the contact details you’ve sourced (though I’ve also approached reviewers over Facebook Messenger and via contact forms).